By Jeff Mason and Malcolm Foster

 Trump's national security adviser John Bolton said on Saturday that the United States had "deep and serious" intelligence on threats posed by Iran, without providing details.

 Trump, on a four-day visit to Japan, welcomed Abe's help in dealing with Iran after broadcaster NHK said Japan's leader is considering a trip to Tehran as early as mid-June.
 Iran said a visit was unlikely in the near future.

 "I know for a fact that the prime minister is very close with the leadership of Iran, and we'll see what happens," Trump said.

-Trump last year withdrew the United States from a 2015 international nuclear deal with Iran, and is ratcheting up sanctions in an effort to end Iran's international sales of crude oil and strangle its economy.
+Trump last year withdrew the United States from a 2015 international nuclear deal with Iran, and is ratcheting up sanctions seeking to end Iran's international sales of crude oil and strangle its economy.

-Japan was a major buyer of Iranian oil for decades before the U.S. sanctions -- which Trump said were taking effect.
+Japan was a major buyer of Iranian oil for decades before U.S. sanctions which Trump said were taking effect.

 "They were fighting in many locations," he said of Iran.
 "Now they are pulling back because they have serious economic problems."

-Iran has distanced itself from the bombings and on Sunday, its foreign minister, Mohammad Javad Zarif, said his country will defend itself against any military or economic aggression.
+Iran has distanced itself from the bombings and on Sunday, Zarif said his country will defend itself against any military or economic aggression.

-(Additional reporting by Tim Kelly; Writing by Tim Kelly and Malcolm Foster; editing by Darren Schuettler)
+(Additional reporting by Tim Kelly, and Dubai newsroom; Writing by Tim Kelly and Malcolm Foster; editing by Darren Schuettler and Howard Goller)